| Written by Mark Buzinkay

 As the refrigeration of the container is done by air, airflow is the most vital part of a reefer container.
 The generator blows cold air along the floor or side into the container on one side of the reefer.
 The floor is T-shaped and distributes the airflow below the cargo unobstructed.
 As a result, the cold air ascends and returns on top of the load on the other end of the reefer container.
 That said, a reefer container maintains the pre-cooled temperature of the cargo, but it cannot reduce the temperature of the cargo!
 In other words: a load of a reefer container has to be brought to the desired temperature before loading.

-Besides controlling temperature, ventilation is another vital aspect of a refrigerated shipping container.
+Ventilation is another vital aspect of a refrigerated shipping container besides controlling temperature.
 Fruits, vegetables, and plants release C02, water, heat, and ethylene.
-If these aren’t removed, they can spoil the cargo by causing uncontrolled ripening, ageing, and altering flavour.
+Not removing these can spoil the cargo by causing uncontrolled ripening, ageing, and altering flavour.
 Therefore, reefers are kept ventilated by fresh air.

 Additionally, humidity plays also an essential role in keeping cargo safe.
 A dehumidification setup maintains the correct levels of moisture in a reefer.
 Keep in mind that different cargo needs different humidity levels.
 Although some newer units can reach 50%, the standard is between 60% and 85% relative humidity (RH).